 At this time of the year, wildlife officials receive many calls about bear sightings and bears damaging bird feeders, trash cans and grills.

-Birdseed, because of its high fat content and easy accessibility, is especially attractive to bears.
+“Bears are hungry,” said DNR bear specialist Kevin Swanson.
+“They are looking for food after spending months in their dens.
+While we might not think of bird feeders and trash cans as food sources, a hungry bear certainly may.”
+Bird seed especially is attractive to bears because of its high fat content and easy accessibility.
 Once bird feeders are discovered, bears will keep coming back until the seed is gone or the feeders have been removed.

-“The majority of complaints we receive about nuisance bears in the spring involve a food source.
-The easiest thing people can do to avoid creating a problem is to take in their bird feeders and store other attractants, like grills, trash cans and pet food, in a garage or storage shed,” Bump said.
-“Once the woods green up, bears tend to move on to find more natural sources of food, as long as they haven’t become habituated to the birdseed or garbage cans.”
+“The majority of complaints we receive about bears in the spring involve a food source.
+The easiest thing people can do to avoid problems is to take in their bird feeders and store other attractants like trash cans inside until garbage pickup,” Swanson said.
+“Once the woods green up, bears tend to move on to find more natural sources of food, as long as they haven’t become habituated to the bird seed or garbage cans.”

-Bears that are rewarded with food each time they visit a yard can become habituated to these food sources unintentionally provided by people.
-This can create an unsafe situation for the bear and become a nuisance for landowners if a bear continuously visits their yard during the day and repeatedly destroys private property in search of food.
+Bears that are rewarded with food each time they visit a yard will remember these food sources.
+This can create an unsafe situation for the bear and become a nuisance for landowners if a bear continuously visits their yards during the day and repeatedly destroys private property in search of food.

-Anyone who is experiencing problems with nuisance bears and has taken the appropriate action to remove food sources for a period of two to three weeks, but has not seen results, should contact the nearest DNR office and speak with a wildlife biologist or technician for further assistance.
+Anyone who is experiencing problems with bears and has removed food sources for a period of two to three weeks, but has not seen results, should contact the nearest DNR office and speak with a wildlife biologist or technician for further assistance.

 Learn more about Michigan’s black bear and how to prevent potential problems by visiting www.michigan.gov/bear.